currently Applying to the Chilean government For permission to run trips on the bordali.

 Trip difficulty

-• Daily itineraries blend paddle time with hiking, kayaking, swimming in thermal pools and relaxing at camps
+• Daily itineraries blend rafting with hiking, soaking in thermal pools, glacier viewing, and relaxing.

 Safety and support

-• Guests receive clear instruction and practice before partaking in whitewater activities
+• Guests receive clear instructions and practice before partaking in whitewater activities

 • All gear is provided and maintained to the highest standards